 For l’Olivier, this phenomenon first meant the publication of a great number of first-rate American writers such as Raymond Carver, Alice Munro (Nobel Prize for Literature, 2003), Cormac McCarthy, Jeffrey Eugenides, Jonathan Franzen, Richard Ford… Some of whom have known tremendous success.
 Secondly, the phenomenon led to the discovery of authors from other nationalities, notably Israel (Aharon Appelfeld, Etgar Keret, Sayed Kashua).

-As for French authors, we can mention Genevieve Brisac (Femina prize), Jean-Paul Dubois (Femina prize), Florence Seyvos (Goncourt prize for first novels), Agnes Desarthe and Valérie Zenatti (Livre Inter prize), Olivier Adam, Véronique Ovaldé, Emmanuelle Pireyre (Médicis prize), Marie Desplechin, Guillaume Le Touze (Renaudot prize), and of course Florence Aubenas with Le Quai de Ouistreham and Catherine Poulain’s Le Grand Marin.
+As for French authors, we can mention Genevieve Brisac (Femina prize), Jean-Paul Dubois (Goncourt prize 2019, Femina prize 2004), Florence Seyvos (Goncourt prize for first novels), Agnes Desarthe and Valérie Zenatti (Livre Inter prize), Olivier Adam, Véronique Ovaldé, Emmanuelle Pireyre (Médicis prize), Marie Desplechin, Guillaume Le Touze (Renaudot prize), and of course Florence Aubenas with Le Quai de Ouistreham and L’inconnu de la poste (2021).
+And Catherine Poulain’s Le Grand Marin.

 In addition to this production of novels, more niche collections were created: "Soul Fiction", dedicated to 1970’s Afro-American literature, "penser/rêver" ["think/dream"], dedicated to psychoanalysis (including texts by J.-B. Pontalis and P. Bergounioux), graphic novels (Olivius) and mid-pocket-size format (Petite bibliothèque de l’Olivier, Replay).